 The property

-A dual-aspect 4-bedroom of 82 m2 on the 5th and top floor of a 1925 stone building, without lift.
+A dual-aspect four-room flat of 82 m² on the 5th and top floor of a 1925 stone building, without lift.
 The property faced the street on the south side (living room and one bedroom) and an interior garden on the north side (two bedrooms and kitchen).
 The view from the living room opened onto the treetops of the Buttes-Chaumont, 200 metres on foot from the Botzaris entrance.

 The layout was functional: a 25 m² living-dining room, three bedrooms of 13, 11 and 10 m², a 9 m² kitchen overlooking the garden, a bathroom and separate WC.
 The original oak parquet was in good condition.
 The EPC showed a D. Co-ownership charges were modest: 140 euros/month, the building having neither a lift nor a concierge.